Gbertaz/RateMyAir_API/README.md

 https://yourdomain.duckdns.org/ratemyair/api
 ```

 All the endpoints are authenticated using the API Key method thus make sure to pass the API KEY specified in [appsettings.Production.json](https://github.com/Gbertaz/RateMyAir_API/blob/master/RateMyAir/RateMyAir.API/appsettings.Production.json) in the header of the calls.
+The header's key to be added is **ApiKey**.

 # Table of Contents